JeffersonIS/Project-Battleship/README.md

 ### Description

-Project Battleship is a completely function React.js Battleship 2 player game.
+Project Battleship is a completely functional React.js Battleship 2 player game.
 The players would need to be at the same computer in order to play against each other.
 It was not within the project's scope (or my knowledge) to build out a server for two remote individuals to duel each other.
 I decided to make this my semester project when, for an interview, I was asked to build the logic out for a Minesweeper game (the one with the exploding bombs).
 That interview showed me how to manipulate a grid and update it based on user input, so the idea for this battleship game was born.
 I added some fun in-game "analytics" for fun.

+I am very proud of what I have built as it demonstrates both my ability with software and creativity to make something completely original and functional.

 ### Architecture